aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-integrations/README.md

 You can set up your integrations to send responses to your WebSocket client using the [`returnResponse`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigatewayv2.WebSocketRouteOptions.html#returnresponse) field.

 Additionally, some integrations allow you to manipulate and customize your responses, mapped by HTTP response code.
-This can be done via the `responses` field, or the `addResponse` method.
+This can be done via the `responses` field or the `addResponse` method.
 See [Setting up a WebSocket API integration responses in API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-integration-responses.html).

 Similar to `requestTemplates`, `responseTemplates` can use context or response dependant variables.
 In the case of an integration response, `$input` will be replaced by the response contents.
 See [API Gateway WebSocket API mapping template reference](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-mapping-template-reference.html)